 Based on the field studies, the general Restoration Templates as illustrated and described in Section 4.3, were developed primarily for use in evaluating various restoration scenarios (see below).
 Additionally, the Restoration Templates also provide general restoration design guidance regarding the extent to which natural vegetation communities and riparian ecosystem function can be re-established in various modified settings.
 The information is intended for use as part of the overall planning-level assessment process.
+Specifically, where a particular reach is proposed for inclusion in a restoration program, it may be helpful for planners to visualize the likely restored condition, and determine if it will meet specific resource objectives.
 Although the templates are not detailed, they illustrate the relative positions of channel, floodplain, and terrace features and their associated plant communities, viewed in cross-section.

 As noted previously, site-specific restoration design is beyond the scope of this document, and specifications for features such as channel meander patterns, species composition, and the dimensions of geomorphic surfaces will have to be developed for each individual restoration site.
-However, in the course of conducting field studies the dimensions of geomorphic surfaces throughout the watershed were recorded across a range of geomorphic zones and levels of disturbance.
+However, in the course of conducting field studies the dimensions of geomorphic surfaces throughout the watershed, and across a range of geomorphic zones and levels of disturbance were recorded.
 Table 2 presents ranges and average values for channel, floodplain, and terrace dimensions in each geomorphic zone, as determined from field measurements in a sample of the least-disturbed reaches remaining in the study area.
 These data may be used in conjunction with the previously presented restoration area.
-For example, Zones 2, 3, 5, and 6 normally have one or more terraces present, while Zones 1, 4, and 7 do not.
+For example, Zones 2, 3, and 5 normally have one or more terraces present, while Zones 1, 4, 6, and 7 do not.
 Similarly, in Zone 2 only a single narrow, low terrace usually is present, while Zones 3 and 5 typically include multiple high, wide terraces.
 Note that some zones have features which span a particularly wide range of values (e.g.